Stephen Jay Gould (1 of 2)

 More than anyone else, the Harvard paleontologist Stephen Jay Gould (above) drew attention back to embryos as evolutionary time capsules.
 In his landmark 1977 book Ontogeny and Phylogeny, Gould documented the history of scientific research that had led to so much confusion.
 But he also demonstrated that the wealth of cases could be organized by some simple principles.
 Imagine that the timing of development is controlled by two knobs like you’d find on a radio.
 One controls the rate at which an organism grows.
 The other controls the rate at which it changes shape over time.
 Random mutation may end up changing the settings of each knob, thereby speeding up or slowing down the rate at which a species’ embryos develop.
 These kinds of adjustments can alter the entire body of an organism, or individual organs.

-If evolution had slowed the rate of shape change of a salamander, but kept everything else the same, we would
+If evolution had slowed the rate of shape change of a salamander, but kept everything else the same, we would have ended up with the axolotl. | |

-next page
+| next page |

 Search · Site Index · Navigation · Copyright · Credits · Contact